praduman20/CocktailDB-React-mini-project-9/README.md

-# React mini project 8 - React Router App
+# React mini project 9 - CocktailDB
-"React Router App: A React application that leverages React Router for seamless navigation between Home, About Us, and Contact Us pages, providing a structured user experience."
+React CocktailDB App: Discover and search cocktails with this React-based application.
+View cocktail cards which have image, name, and glassware for each cocktail.
+Dive deeper with detailed information on ingredients and glass type by clicking the 'Details' button.
+Concepts used - API fetch and data display , Context API , Hooks used - (useContext , useState , useEffect , useRef , useCallback) , react-router-dom.

 ## Demo Link - https://serve-me-cocktails.netlify.app/